RossClarkScotland/Automotive_Vocab_Trainer/README.md

 functionality of the website on their devices.

-- I would also like to thank my friend Milana for being awesome at all things design and never being unwilling to say when some aspect of design is less than awesome.
+- I would also like to thank my friend Milana for being awesome at all things design and never being unwilling to say when some aspect of my design is less than awesome.

-- A huge shout out must go to Ed B_Lead of Code Institute's #data-centric-dev Slack channel, for his absurdly fast response times to any queries posted on the channel and even more absurd helpfulness and encouragement at all times.
+- A huge shout out must go to Ed B_Lead of Code Institute's #data-centric-dev Slack channel, for his absurdly fast response times to any queries posted on the channel and even more absurd levels of helpfulness and encouragement at all times.

 - Finally, I would like to express my gratitude to my course mentor, Spencer Barribal, for offering encouragement and useful ideas, and to the Code Institute tutors and Slack community for providing